anaghadas06/Newsapp/README.md

 3. App should be able to load the title and image of all current news in the form of card.
 4. Every card should have `Read Later` button.
 5. As soon as a user clicks on `Read Later` button the full description as well as link of that news should get stored into db.json
+6. `http://localhost:3000/api/v1/news` is the api url for accessing the news api at server running on port 3000

 ### Instructions